Ocean Indicators Platform for Policy makers

 CONTEXT

-• Ocean data is distributed across multiple platforms such as Copernicus Marine Service, NOAA, and EMODnet.
+• Ocean data is fragmented across multiple platforms (Copernicus Marine Service, EMODnet, GOOS etc.), each with its own structure and logic.

 • Existing platforms often prioritize data access over usability and clarity